 To experience the full scope of what Mother Nature has to over, you’ll have to deviate from the common path and adventure out to some of the lesser-known parks.

-Here are the seven weather extremes you might experience during a visit.
+Here are some weather extremes you might experience during a visit to America's prized lands.

 Warmest national park